Doctor of Nursing Practice

 The nursing world is changing and there is a definite push and plan for nurses to have a Doctor of Nursing Practice (DNP) as their terminal degree.
 As a leader in nursing education, Graceland's School of Nursing is proud to offer the first doctoral degree at Graceland University through this program.
 The goal of our online DNP program is to prepare nurses for advanced practice roles and as clinical scholars skilled in the translation of theory, research, clinical practice, measurement of patient outcomes and transformation of health care systems to ensure quality and safety.
 All faculty teaching in the program hold doctoral degrees (PhD or DNP) and are experienced educators.

 Doctoral education is a critical and life-changing decision.
 To help you make this important decision and determine which doctoral program (PhD or DNP) is right for you, go to https://www.surveymonkey.com/s/DANStudentAssessment and complete the Robert Wood Johnson Foundation “Doctoral Advancement in Nursing Student Self-Assessment”.

 Doctor of Nursing Practice Degree - Organizational Leadership

-Consists of 31 semester hours (s.h.) of coursework delivered online using a 16 week trimester schedule including one on-site focus session* for program orientation, 600 practice hours and field experiences in selected courses.
+Consists of 31 semester hours (s.h.) of coursework delivered online using a 16 week trimester schedule including an online program orientation* session, 600 practice hours and field experiences in selected courses.
 Students admitted with documentation of fewer than 400 supervised practice hours in their Masters program must enroll in NURS8950 Advanced Practice in Organizational Leadership to complete necessary practice hours to meet the 1000 post-BSN practice hours requirement for the DNP degree.

 NURS8120 Health Systems Policy and Regulation 3 s.h. (field experiences)